|Common Name||Fuego Helen's flower|

 |USDA hardiness Zones||3-9|

 |Sun / Shade||Full sun|

 |Landscape use||Foundation plantings, specimens, mass plantings, commercial landscapes, front or middle of the border, urban gardens, containers|

 |Market appeal / Uniqueness||The color of the flowers on Fuego remind us of a fire dancing baton twirler on the beach - a common Mexican cultural performance.
 The swirling colors will enhance your summer garden.|

 |Bloom Time||June to September|

-Brought to us from Arie Blom of AB-Cultivars in The Netherlands, these new compact, bushy sneezeweed selections are sure to brighten any summer garden.
+Brought to us from AB-Cultivars in The Netherlands, these new compact, bushy sneezeweed selections are sure to brighten any summer garden.
 With selections in brilliant tomato red, fiery orange, glowing gold and sunshine yellow.
 Mexican culture came to mind.
 These plants come from the lab POTY virus free, so please replace your stock each year.